 The University of Leeds is an independent corporation established by Royal Charter and is globally renowned for the quality of its teaching and research.
-The University is one of the largest higher education institutions in the UK with more than 38,000 students, over 9,200 staff and a turnover of £792 million.
-The University is committed to achieving academic excellence within an ethical framework informed by our values of integrity, equality and inclusion, community and professionalism.
+The University is one of the largest higher education institutions in the UK with more than 38,000 students, over 9,200 staff and a turnover of £794 million (2019/20).

-Driven by its values, in particular, the University is unswerving in its commitment to meeting the requirements of the Act and we will therefore take all reasonable steps to ensure that modern slavery or human trafficking does not occur in any part of our organisation or supply chains.
+Governed by its Council, the University is committed to meeting its social, economic and environmental responsibilities.
+Driven by its values of professionalism, inclusiveness, integrity, community and academic excellence, the University is unswerving in its commitment to meeting the requirements of the Act and we will therefore take all reasonable steps to ensure that modern slavery or human trafficking does not occur in any part of our organisation or supply chains.

 Our supply chains

 The University’s Financial Policy and Guidelines govern the procurement of goods and services.
 We are committed to sustainable procurement and our approach to delivering this is set out in our Sustainable Procurement Standard (PDF).
 We have developed our approach to sustainable procurement using the Department for Environment, Food and Rural Affairs (DEFRA) Flexible Framework for Sustainable Procurement in Government and have self-assessed to Level 4.